 In 1897 Arthur expanded his Berlin Jewelry shop to include the manufacture of Bicycles.
 However, By 1904, with the decrease in the demand for Bicycles, Arthur began to re-focus on the clock industry, by manufacturing his own clock movements at his Berlin Bicycle Manufacturing plant.
 At first the wooden clock cases were made by local Furniture Makers, however in time he manufactured his own clock cases.

-It’s interesting to note that Berlin, Ontario was re-named Kitchener Ontario in 1916, due to anti-German backlash during WW I. This becomes a use-full tool when dating Pequegnat clocks as Labels, Movements or Dials marked “Berlin” date the clock to 1916 or earlier and those marked “Kitchener” are 1916 or later.
-Having said that, many clocks had a long production life and it is difficult to date any Arthur Pequegnat clock precisely.
+Berlin, Ontario was re-named Kitchener Ontario in 1916, due to anti-German backlash during WW I. The date becomes a useful tool when determining the age of Pequegnat clocks, Movements or Dials marked “Berlin” date the clock to 1916 or earlier and those marked “Kitchener” are 1916 or later.
+Since many clocks had a long production life it is difficult to date any Arthur Pequegnat clock with precision.

 Arthur died in 1927, however, with family members in control, the company continued to operate until 1941.
-The war effort meant that brass became difficult to obtain and so with that the company closed its doors.
-The factory never produced another clock, and was later demolished in 1964.
+The war effort meant that brass became difficult to obtain and the company shut its doors.
+The factory never produced another clock, and was demolished in 1964.
 All that remains in Kitchener today is a plaque commemorating this great clock manufacturer.